pteich/clai/README.md

 $ Get-ChildItem *.yml | Rename-Item -NewName {$_.BaseName+'.yaml'}
 ```

+## Installation

+Just download a pre-compiled binary for your system (macOS, Linux, Windows) from the [releases page](https://github.com/pteich/clai/releases).
+You only need to unpack the archive and run the binary in a terminal of your choice.

 ## OpenAI API

 CLAI uses the OpenAI API to generate the commands.
 Per default, it uses Groq with the "llama3-70b-8192" model.
-You need to provide a valid token to use the API (either per config file, see below or ENV CLAI_TOKEN).
+You need to provide a valid token to use the API (either per config file, see below or environment variable CLAI_TOKEN).

-To use OpenAI, provide an empty endpoint or use https://api.openai.com/v1 and a valid model.
+To use OpenAI, provide an empty endpoint or use https://api.openai.com/v1 and a valid OpenAI model.

-You can use any OpenAI compatible API.
+You can also provide a custom endpoint, to use any OpenAI compatible API.

 ## Config